tudelft3d/Energy_ADE/README.md

 - An **FME Workbench** that allows to import CityGML + Energy ADE 2.0 data into the 3D City Database
 - **Test datasets** that focus on different aspects/modules of the Energy ADE 2.0
 - A **set of modelling rules and suggestions** explaining how to use certain classes of the Energy ADE (please refer to the documentation)
-- Additionally, **Java-based libraries** are currently being developed to add support to the [citygml4j](https://github.com/citygml4j/citygml4j) APIs and to the CityGML [3D City Database Importer/Exporter](https://github.com/3dcitydb/importer-exporter).
+- Additionally, **Java-based libraries** are being developed by HFT Stuttgart to add support to the [citygml4j](https://github.com/citygml4j/citygml4j) APIs and to the CityGML [3D City Database Importer/Exporter](https://github.com/3dcitydb/importer-exporter).
+For practical reasons, they are currently hosted at ...XXX...XXX....

 # Further resources